United World College of the Adriatic: Students and staff

 The school hosts around 180 students across its two year program, from over 80 countries.
-In the academic year 2011–12, the student body consisted of 184 students, of which approximately 15% were Italian, 15% came from elsewhere in Western Europe, 20% from Eastern Europe, 15% from the Americas, 15% from Africa and the Middle East and 20% from Asia and Oceania.
-The majority of students attending the college benefit from financial support, with 17% receiving full scholarships and about three quarters of the student body on partial scholarships.
+More than 80 nationalities are represented in the student body, of which approximately 15% are Italian, 15% came from elsewhere in Western Europe, 20% from Eastern Europe, 15% from the Americas, 15% from Africa and the Middle East, and 20% from Asia and Oceania.
+The majority of students attend the college with financial support.
+Around 90% of students receive scholarships, including 76% on full scholarships, while 14% contribute partially through their national committees and about 10% cover the full cost of attendance.

 Most students attending the college are selected by UWC national selection committees in their home countries on the basis of academic achievement, leadership potential, extracurricular activities involvement and personal qualities, and are awarded scholarships based on need.
-The Italian national committee is responsible for the selection of Italian pupils to UWC Adriatic and for all of the United World Colleges, and acts under the patronage of the President of the Italian Republic.
+The Italian national committee is responsible for the selection of Italian pupils to UWC Adriatic and for attendance at each of the United World Colleges, and acts under the patronage of the President of the Italian Republic.

 Teachers are also hired internationally.
 In addition to being responsible for classroom teaching they act as personal tutors for groups of students and contribute to the running of activities and services.
+The college employs approximately 34 members of academic staff and around 20 full-time administrative staff.
+The teaching staff represent a wide range of national backgrounds, with educators from around 18 different nationalities contributing to the international character of the college community.

 The founding headmaster of the college was David B. Sutcliffe, an influential part of the United World Colleges movement, who had been the headmaster at the first UWC, Atlantic College.
-Since August 2022, the Rettore (headmaster) has been Khalid El-Metaal, who was previously the deputy head at the Toronto French School in Canada, and served as Deputy Headteacher at the Modern English School of Cairo.
-Since 2016, the president of the college has been Ambassador Cristina Ravaglia.
+In August 2022, Khalid El-Metaal, who was previously the deputy head at the Toronto French School in Canada and served as Deputy Headteacher at the Modern English School of Cairo, took over as the Rettore (headmaster).
+In 2026, Marco Gemelli took over the role.

+Since September 2024, the president of the college has been Roberto Antonione, who succeeded Ambassador Cristina Ravaglia.
+He was appointed by the Regional Government of Friuli Venezia Giulia with the endorsement of United World Colleges International.
+Antonione has held a number of public roles in Italy and in international cooperation, including Senator of the Republic, Member of Parliament, Undersecretary of State at the Ministry of Foreign Affairs, President of the Parliamentary Delegation of the Central European Initiative (CEI), and Secretary General of the CEI.